Project-MONAI/tutorials/acceleration/fast_model_training_guide.md

 ### 2. Brain tumor segmentation task

 - Algorithm experiments based on dataset analysis.
 (1) `SegResNet` can get better accuracy than `U-Net`, so we chose it in the baseline.
 (2) Brain tumor segmentation task has 3 classes, and the prediction of every class is independent, so we replaced the `Dice` loss of baseline with `DiceFocal` loss.
 (3) And as the training curve of baseline is smooth, `Novograd` optimizer with a larger learning rate can converge faster than the `Adam` optimizer in baseline.
 (4) Some foreground labels are small in image, a bigger `overlap` of `sliding window` improved inference result (with guarantee of boundary smoothness).
 (5) We also tried experiments with different parameters of random transforms and network, etc. Finally, to get same target metric (mean dice = 0.78), the training epochs decreased from 110 to 80.
 - Optimize GPU utilization.
-(1) Single GPU cannot cache all the data in memory, so we split dataset into 8 parts and cache the deterministic transforms result in 8 GPU memory to avoid duplicated deterministic transforms and `CPU->GPU sync` in every epoch, every GPU stores data which size is less than 16GB.
+(1) Single GPU cannot cache all the data in memory, so we split dataset into 8 parts and cache the deterministic transforms result in 8 GPU memory to avoid duplicated deterministic transforms and `CPU->GPU sync` in every epoch, every GPU stores data which size is less than 16 GB.
 (2) And we also executed all the random transforms in GPU directly with the `ThreadDataLoader` as spleen segmentation task.
 The GPU utilization of all the 8 GPUs is always almost `100%` during training:
 ![brats gpu utilization](../figures/brats_gpu_utilization.png)
 (3) As we already fully leveraged the 8 GPUs, we continuously optimize the training with multi-node (32 V100 GPUs in 4 nodes).
 The GPU utilization of all the 32 GPUs is always `97%` during training.